-Pursuant to the Code of Virginia §44-146.20, Amherst County have combined their efforts in planning and responding to emergencies and disasters through adoption of a combined Emergency Operations Plan.
+Pursuant to the Code of Virginia §44-146.20, Amherst County adopts this Emergency Operations Plan (EOP).

-The plan is an accurate and appropriate reflection of how Amherst County will address natural and man-made disasters and events as they develop.
-The revised plan is based on current resources available at the local level.
+The plan addresses how Amherst County will respond to natural and man-made disasters and events as they develop.
+The plan is based on current resources available at the local level.